CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 You can buy it for around $150 in mint condition from people who tried it but have never ridden it frequently.
 Check out Craigslist or eBay.

-If you are willing to spend more on an up-to-date mountain bike from Trek, check out their website.
+If you want to spend more on an up-to-date mountain bike from Trek, check out their website.